My-Honest-Reaction/VoidstrapSimplified/README.md

+<p>Kewl so like this is just a stable old version, underneath is the actual description for voidstrap</p>

 # 🌌 Voidstrap: A Next-Gen Bloxstrap Fork

 **Voidstrap** is a modern and feature-rich fork of [Bloxstrap](https://github.com/bloxstraplabs/bloxstrap), designed to elevate your **Roblox** experience.
 With a refined interface, enhanced stability, and powerful features, Voidstrap gives you full control over how you play.